Roman Catholic Diocese of Bunbury

-The Roman Catholic Diocese of Bunbury is a suffragan Latin Rite diocese of the Archdiocese of Perth, established in 1954, covering the South West and Great Southern regions of Western Australia.
+The Diocese of Bunbury is a Latin Church ecclesiastical jurisdiction or diocese of the Catholic Church in Australia.
+It is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Perth.
+The Diocese of Bunbury was established in 1954, and covers the South West and Great Southern regions of Western Australia.

 Ordinaries

-The following individuals have been elected as Roman Catholic Bishop of Bunbury:
+The following men have been Bishop of Bunbury: